 5. Keep the frame mods to a minimum and again keep the “vintage” feel going by keeping the single down tube- the Enfield big twins of yore had single down tube frames and handled well.
 The look of the “vintage V twin” I think is the very simple and elegantly “cradled” engine between two tubes- front sloping forward and rear sloping back.

-I ended up quitting my teaching job last year, was getting the feeling that my heart was in projects like this.
+I ended up quitting my teaching job in '08, was getting the feeling that my heart was in projects like this.
 Since I wasn’t a machinist, I had to learn that too.
 This is where the stars lined up – a student’s family business is a machine shop close to my home, and his dad, Mr. Boggs was sufficiently amused by the project and my excitement to allow me to come in and start working on my project, early last year.

 Well, it took about a year for the machining to get done, I learned everything as I went along and here we are.
 I have skipped all the “oh darn!” moments but there weren’t too many, just one huge one, when the first foundry I went to pretty much destroyed my patterns built over 3 years by leaving them near an open window in the rain…still get stressed out when I think of that- had to cut away and repair the whole thing after a couple of months of very evil thoughts.